Clarke Petterson: Professional career

 With the 5th overall pick in the 2019 Premier Lacrosse League Draft, Petterson was selected by the Redwoods Lacrosse Club.
 Petterson was also selected by the Boston Cannons with the 12th overall pick in the 2019 Major League Lacrosse draft.
 He made his first professional start with Redwoods on Sunday, June 2 in a win against the Atlas Lacrosse Club.
 Petterson was also the 5th overall pick in the 2020 NLL Entry Draft.
 His first professional indoor lacrosse appearance came on December 21, 2019 with the Thunderbirds.
 In this first game against the Rochester Knighthawks, Petterson scored a hat trick and was named player of the game.

 Petterson was selected by Cannons Lacrosse Club in the PLL Expansion Draft ahead of the 2021 season.

+Petterson was claimed off of Atlas' inactive roster by Redwoods on July 5, 2023.